Best Hotels in Jodhpur

 9. Local street stalls around the old city – for small finds, jewellery, street art.

-10. Handicraft emporiums in major hotels – some heritage hotels in Jodhpur sell curated crafts.
+10. Handicraft emporiums in major hotels – some heritage hotels in Jodhpur sell curated crafts, often part of the best hotels in Jodhpur experience.

 11. Fruit & spice shops near Clock Tower – grab red Mathania chili and local masala packs.